-- Pet the Dog: His relationship with Sonia counts as this.
+- Pet the Dog: His relationship with Sonia makes him seem less scary.

 - The Quiet One: Aloof to everyone in the Band with the notable exception of Sonia.

-- Razor Floss: His hair, while in Apostle form, seem to have this effect.
+- Razor Floss: His hair, while in Apostle form, seems to have this effect.